Trump energy nominee clears hurdle after fossil-fuel remarks

-WASHINGTON (AP) — A Senate committee has approved the Trump administration’s nominee for the top federal energy board after a video surfaced showing him declaring that renewable energy “screws up” the nation’s electrical grid.
+WASHINGTON (AP) — Bernard McNamee’s nomination to a top federal energy board cleared a Senate committee on Tuesday even as a video showed him declaring that renewable energy “screws up” the nation’s electrical grid.

-The Senate Energy and Natural Resources Committee voted 13-10 for Bernard McNamee’s nomination to the Federal Energy Regulation Commission.
+The Senate Energy and Natural Resources Committee voted 13-10 to approve McNamee’s nomination to the Federal Energy Regulatory Commission and send it to the full Senate.
+West Virginia Sen. Joe Manchin was the only Democrat joining Republicans in approving the nomination.

-McNamee had worked on a stalled Trump administration effort to bail out struggling coal plants.
+McNamee is an Energy Department staffer who had worked on a stalled Trump administration bailout for aging coal plants.

-In the video, McNamee declares that fossil fuels and nuclear energy “keep the lights on.”
-The video also showed him saying renewable fuel “screws up … the physics of the grid” providing the nation’s electricity.
+Opposition by Democrats and environmental groups grew after a video emerged last week of McNamee’s comments in February to the conservative Texas Public Policy Foundation.

 Most Read Nation & World Stories